remarkablemark/remarkablemark.github.io/_posts/2021/2021-03-08-silence-does-not-convey-assent.md

 It's easier for participants to remain silent due to the mute button and the difficulty of multiple people speaking at once.
 But what I find alarming is how people assume silence implies assent when it should be the other way around.

-This misguided thinking sets a dangerous precendent because:
+This misguided thinking sets a dangerous precedent because:

 - only the loud ones are heard,
 - the team misses its chance to air out concerns,